CoverProof

 Minutes — declarations send in parallel

-Once approved, CoverProof generates a unique signed URL for each declaration recipient.
-The URL contains a cryptographically signed token that identifies the specific declaration, the firm, and the recipient.
+Once approved, CoverProof generates a cryptographically random zero-login URL for each declaration recipient.
+The URL contains an unguessable server-stored token (UUIDv4 via crypto) that resolves to one specific declaration; the server checks expiry, cancellation, and single-use state before accepting a submission.
 Recipients click the link, review the declaration text, and submit.
 No account creation.
 No password.
 No friction.

 Declaration emails are sent via Resend with delivery tracking.
 CoverProof records: send timestamp (UTC), delivery confirmation, open event, completion timestamp, IP address at completion.
 All timestamps are server-side — not self-reported by the recipient.